clinton9ice/Project-manager/README.md

 ============
 [![Current Version](https://img.shields.io/badge/version-1.0.7-green.svg)](https://github.com/clinton9ice/Project-manager.git) [![Live Demo](https://img.shields.io/badge/demo-online-green.svg)](https://taskey.nextoli.com.ng/)

-Taskey is project managemen system which helps users store and update projects and it's state once any task is completed.
-Its sole purpose is to help make users plan's easy and enable them to keep record of total completed projects they have done.
-It is making use of the most secured database as its storage bucket, and an authenticated user sign in system using your gmail address or a custom email address.
+Taskey is project management system which helps users store, update projects and it's state once a task is created or completed.
+Its sole purpose is to help make user plan's easy and enable them to keep record of total completed or started projects they have done.
+It is making use of the most secured database as its storage bucket, and has a wonderful authenticated user sign in system using your gmail address or a custom email address.

 ## Tools Used in this project